diegomacario/Teapong/README.md

 ### Windows

 To build Teapong on Windows, you can download this repository and use the Visual Studio solution file stored in `VS2019_solution`.

+## Learning resources

+Listing all the pages I studied to make this game would be impossible, so I will limit myself to the three most influential ones:

+- The external libraries I used are presented with excellent clarity in [this](https://learnopengl.com/) page.
+- The design pattern I used for game state management was inspired by [this](http://www.ai-junkie.com/architecture/state_driven/tut_state1.html) article.
+- The classes I wrote for resource management were inspired by [this](https://github.com/skypjack/entt/tree/master/src/entt/resource) code.

+Thank you to the authors of those great sources of information!